 The school has a standard grading procedure as well as additional notations that may indicate work in progress or incomplete work.
 The purpose of a grade is to indicate the extent to which the student has acquired the necessary learning.
 In general, students are assigned grades based upon test results, homework, projects and classroom participation.
-Each teacher may place a different emphasis on these areas in determining a grade and will inform the students at the beginning of the class work.
+Each teacher may place a different emphasis on these areas in determining a grade and will so inform the students at the beginning of the class work.
 If a student is not sure how his/her grade will be determined he/she should ask their teacher.

-Grades 3-5 have Standards Based report cards.
+Grades K-2 Standards Based Report Cards

-KEY TO READING THE REPORT CARD

-4=Mastery of Content Expectation

-3=Progressing Towards Mastery

-2=Developing Skills at a Slower than Expected Rate (Approaching)

-1=Beginning Skill level (Area of Concern)

-NA=Not Assessed at this time.
+Key to Reading the Report Card:

+- 4 Mastery of Content Expectation - 3 Progressing Towards Mastery (On Target) - 2 Developing Skills Needs Additional Support (Approaching) - 1 Beginning Skill Level Needs Substantial Support (Area of Concern)

+N/A or Blank - Not assessed at this time